sampsyo/uwadvising/advising.md

 go well.
 Sometimes, they don't.
 Here's what to do.

 1. **Don't wait.
-Deal with it NOW.** Problems in advising relationships, just as in any other relationship, can-not be resolved without good communication.
+Deal with it NOW.** Problems in advising relationships, just as in any other relationship, cannot be resolved without good communication.
 2. **Poll your officemates, mentors, and groupmates.**
 Chances are, your older officemates have been there.
 Leverage that experience when you can.
 3. **Talk to the Grad.
-Program Coordi-nator, David Notkin (notkin@cs)** David is this year's GPC and he is more than happy to lend his expertise to helping resolve your problem.
+Program Coordinator, David Notkin (notkin@cs)** David is this year's GPC and he is more than happy to lend his expertise to helping resolve your problem.
 4. **Talk to Lindsay Michimoto (lindsaym@cs)**